fenago/linux-administration/md/Lab_10.md

 Analyzing and Manipulating Files

-In this chapter, you will learn various Linux commands that will help you analyze and manipulate files.
+In this lab, you will learn various Linux commands that will help you analyze and manipulate files.
 You will learn how to compare two files and get the file size.
 You will also learn how to reveal the type of a file and display the number of characters, words, and lines in a